-The APRU Student Global Climate Change Simulation 2022 is a role-playing exercise in which students will form multi-country, multi-disciplinary teams to play the role of delegates to the UN Climate Change Negotiations.
-Over three sessions, students participate in an online simulation activity using materials from the World Climate Interactive and the C-ROADS simulation model developed by MIT.
-These live sessions will be supplemented with short lectures and materials developed and curated by the APRU experts.
+The APRU Student Global Climate Change Simulation 2023 is a role-playing exercise in which students will form multi-country, multi-disciplinary teams to play the role of delegates to the UN Climate Change Negotiations.
+Over three sessions, students participate in an online simulation activity using materials from World Climate Interactive collaborated with MIT.
+These live sessions will be supplemented with short lectures and materials developed and curated by APRU experts.

 Students will be assigned to international teams for three rounds of negotiations with support from APRU faculty climate experts.
 In addition, teams will hear perspectives from experts on topics such as indigenous knowledge, planetary health, coastal habitats, deforestation, clean energy, trading and offsets, and diplomacy and negotiation skills.
 Teams will discuss the human and environmental effects of climate change, as well as the economic impact that countries/regions consider in determining their position and global commitments.

 The APRU Student Global Climate Change Simulation is co-organized by APRU Sustainable Cities and Landscapes Program housed at the University of Oregon and APRU Global Health Program housed at the University of Southern California.

 We are delighted to welcome experts from Monash University, Peking University, The Chinese University of Hong Kong, and Universidad de los Andes to the Climate Change Simulation Advisory Board this year.

 - Describe what contributes to climate change, and its impact on planetary health;